FarmBot-Docs/farmbot-genesis/v1.7/extras/mods/shorten-or-lengthen-the-tracks.md

 * Voltage drop in the power supply cable.
 * Pressure drop in the water supply tubing.
 * Increased cable carrier weight and drag that can cause stalls.
-* Thermal expansion and contraction of the tracks that can cuase gaps between extrusions.
+* Thermal expansion and contraction of the tracks that can cause gaps between extrusions.